ErfanEbrahimiBazaz/fad_mobilenetv2_pretrained/README.md

 ## Objectives

-Use a mobilenetv2 model, freezing its layers, and putting convolutional layers at the end of network
+Use a mobilenetv2 model, freezing its layers, and adding layers at the end of network.
+The resulted network has 157 layers.
+Training this network to build a classifier for cats and dogs.
+Altogether 10000 training images have been used.
+Another 2000 images are taken as validation.
+Using pre-trained models increasingly improve accuracy of the network.

 ## Process